Troubleshooting

 In order to enable the weather widget, you need an active internet connection.
 If the connection to the OpenWeatherMap API fails, the weather widget will not be enabled and an error will not be displayed.
 This behavior may be changed in the future.

-Additionally, the widget will be hidden and disabled if connection is lost when it automatically refreshes.
+Additionally, the widget will be hidden and disabled if connection is lost in between automatic refreshes.